1 Introduction to Metawidget

 Two-column layout with a JTabbedPane

-Figure 1.9.
+Figure 1.8.
 Two-column layout with a JTabbedPane

 1.1.8 Controlling Widget Creation

 There are several ways to control widget creation.
 One way is to drop child controls inside the SwingMetawidget.
-This approach works well both within code and within visual UI builders.
+This approach works well both programmatically within code and within visual UI builders.

 Modify the code to add a JComboBox to the Metawidget: